-Requires the Department of Treasury, working with the Michigan College Access Network, the Michigan Association of State Universities (MASU), the Michigan Community College Association (MCCA), and Michigan Independent Colleges and Universities (MICU) to the extent possible, create a website containing various student loan and other financial aid information.
-Requires universities to post a link to the website on its homepage.
+Requires the Department of Treasury, working with the Michigan College Access Network, the Michigan Association of School Counselors, the Michigan Association of State Universities (MASU), the Michigan Community College Association (MCCA), and Michigan Independent Colleges and Universities (MICU) to the extent possible, create a website for students containing various student loan and other financial aid information.
+Requires universities to post a link to the website on its homepage and directs the Department of Treasury to inform each high school about the website.